Make-School-Courses/MOB-1.1-Introduction-to-Swift/README.md

 Students by the end of the course will be able to ...

 1. Write Swift code using basic constructs and data types.
-1. Store and manipulate elements in arrays and dictionaries.
+1. Store and manipulate elements in Collections.
-1. Apply OOP principles in Swift.
+1. Apply OOP & POP principles in Swift.
-1. Apply knowledge in Structs, Classes, Protocols, Enums and other basic Swift types to build an iOS game and simple apps.
+1. Apply knowledge in Structs, Classes, Enums and other basic Swift types to build apps.
-1. Identify basic UIKit elements and navigation in iOS apps.
+1. Built basic interfaces using Apple's UI Frameworks.

 ## Schedule